RECeSS-EU-Project/RECeSS-EU-Project/README.md

 Rostock), in collaboration with [Dr. Jill-Jênn Vie](https://jjv.ie/), in the Soda team (Inria Saclay).

 Please feel free to ask questions on the contact form of our [project website](https://recess-eu-project.github.io) or at ``recess-project@proton.me``.

+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or HORIZON 2020 funding programme.
+Neither the European Union nor the granting authority can be held responsible for them.